P0ulpy/log-compiler/README.md

 - `EndLine`:
   - Represents the end of a line, which can be `\n`, `\r`, or `\r\n`.

-For now, the grammar only contains `plain text`, `titles`, and `blockquotes` from Markdown, but I plan to add other Markdown syntax in the future.
+For now, the grammar only contains `plain text`, `titles`, and `blockquotes` from Markdown, but I plan to add other Markdown syntax in the future like text format, links and more !

 ## License